alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 <details>
   <summary>Additional hints</summary>

-- If `FooBear` enters the control room, all of the controls will fail, then you will die (game over).
-- `FooBear` will get more aggresive to hunt you with each hour passed.
-(Each hour takes a bit more than 50 seconds.)
 - The Bluetooth speaker distracts `FooBear` - for most of the time.
 - The door keeps `FooBear` out, but keep the door closed will gradually increase power load.
 - The air vent zapper also keeps `FooBear` out.
 This usually will scare the robot away for a while.
+- `FooBear` will get more aggresive to hunt you with each hour passed.
-- If `FooBear` is in hunting mode, it may switch direction to door or air vent if it is "blocked" at another path.
+- When `FooBear` is in hunting mode, it will try to enter from either the door or the air vent.
+- When `FooBear` is in hunting mode and get blocked at the door or zapped in the air vent, it may run away for a while (more likely when zapped) or change the hunting direction.
-- `FooBear` will not try to enter the control room when it's not hunting.
+- `FooBear` will not try to enter the control room when it's not hunting (simply roaming).
-- `FooBear` will more likely to hunt you more actively and move even quickly during the power outtage.
+- `FooBear` will very likely to hunt you more actively and move more quickly during the power outtage.
 - If you try to activate an action but it wouldn't work, it's either the action is in cooldown, or...your time is numbered.

 </details>